MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

       <img src="/images/power_flow_solution_NR/increment_V_delta_eqn.png" class="centered">
     </figure>
     <p>
-      The iteration i+1 values are then used to start the process all over again and continues either until a particular number of iterations have elapsed or some solution uncertainty criteria has been reached such as the changes to the computed real power at bus k between iterations.
+      The iteration i+1 values are then used to start the process all over again and continues either until a particular number of iterations have elapsed or some solution uncertainty criteria has been reached.
+Common criteria is called power mismatches and defines the magnitude of the variances in the real and reactive power variance vector.
     </p>

 </section>